What it means to be a Chorallarie!

 For the interviews, the subtitles should just be in the left hand side overlapped on the shots themselves to not disrupt flow of film at beginning.
 Then, I thought the shots of the cholloralies singing at beginning were shaky and not good quality as compared to shots in middle.
 It would be best to begin with your best shots to draw in audience interest.
 Also, in terms of audio, as it was mentioned in class, the volume should be much lower during the interviews to not distract attention from the content of these interviews.
 In turn, the volume should be higher during the actual performance shots.

-Posted 1 year by email@example.com
+Posted almost 2 years by email@example.com

 The intro to this documentary is great.
 Immediately, without even knowing the title or who the Chorallaries are, I knew this documentary was going to be about music, singing, and, most likely, acapella.
 I also liked how right after the pitch pipe note, the group began humming which initiates the documentary.
 Very nicely done.
 I would have liked for there to be more singing/humming before the interviews begin.
 I felt like right as the singing should have begun, the sound cut and the interviews started.
 Once the interviews started, I had difficultly hearing what was being said over the volume of the other audio tracks.
 I think this was partly due to the fact that the interviewee was soft spoken.
 I think it’s important (and I will definitely take note of this) to ask your interviewees to speak up loudly especially when they are in a big space and the camera is far away.